tpsantos2120/unboxit/README.md

 	- As a user, I will not have to sign up if they wish to search for a movie.
 	- As a user, I will be able to add a movie or a tv series to my watchlist.
 	- As a user, I will be able to remove a movie or a tv series from my watchlist.
-	- As a user, I will be able to mark movies and tv series I have watched off of my watchlist.
+	- As a user, I will be able to review movies and tv series I have watched off of my watchlist.
 	- As a user, I will be able to change my password.
 	- As a user, I will be able to see trending movies and tv series.
 	- As a user, I will be able to get recommended movies or tv series based on my watchlist.